Our history

 The birth of an idea

-“Why do displacement camps look like they did one hundred years ago?
-Johan Karlsson, a recenlty graduated industrial designer, questioned whether it was possible to create a more secure and dignified refugee shelter, one that remains cost-effective for humanitarian organisations.
+“Why do displacement camps look like they did one hundred years ago?,” Johan Karlsson, a recently graduated industrial designer, questioned whether it was possible to create a more secure and dignified refugee shelter that remains cost-effective for humanitarian organisations.
 Identifying a pressing need, Johan and his team conceived the idea at Formens Hus in Hällefors, Sweden.
 The Swedish Industrial Design Foundation (SVID) embraced the project, providing support and guidance.